WallaceRepo/Pagination-frontend-react/README.md

-# My Pagination frontend function created with React and ReactBootstrap styling
+## Pagination frontend function created with React and ReactBootstrap styling

 JSONplaceholder.com was used to retrieve 100 posts to show pagination.